Date Published: August 11, 2020

 Grant proper access: In most cases, you’ll be asked to follow a series of prompts, allowing your testing program access to your webcam and microphone and asking you to share your screen.
 During this series, you may have to show a photo ID to the camera in order to verify your identity.
 Your specific testing guide will have any details you need to be aware of.

-The camera testing + room scan: There most likely will be a brief webcam image test to make sure the camera can record a good image – it will give you an error message if it’s too dark.
+The camera testing + desk scan: There most likely will be a brief webcam image test to make sure the camera can record a good image – it will give you an error message if it’s too dark.